-▶ Let's include citizens in the legislative process: wikidemocracy!
 Today, the internet already makes it possible for people who have never met to cooperate and create joint contents.
 Online encyclopaedias as Wikipedia, where each entry is reviewed by a multitude of dedicated users, are evidence that such a process does not need to become derailed by centrifugal forces, that it can work effectively based on user-governed internal control mechanisms.
-But the experience we can draw on is not limited to such examples.

 In fact, we also have a wealth of information about its "live" use in legislative processes, from New Zealand all the way to Brazil.
 As part of the models that have been tried in actual practice, citizens are given a limited amount of time to work on the specific details of legislative bills aimed at realising some clearly delineated objectives; to draft portions thereof; or to work on those aspects of the law where it makes most sense to channel the needs of the widest possible array of stakeholders into the legislative process.

 Starting in 2024, once the necessary infrastructure is in place and citizens have been adequately prepared, we can begin experimenting with this method in Hungary, too!